Australian Police Raid MUFF Director’s Home!

 However, Wolstencroft has been informed that he will have to eventually appear in court.
 He’s also, rather stoically, standing up and taking sole responsibility for the illegal screening.

 L.A.
 Zombie is Canadian filmmaker Bruce LaBruce’s second gay horror movie after 2008’s Otto; or, Up with Dead People.
 While the film has been banned from being screened in Australia, it has screened all over the world, including the 2010 Toronto International Film Festival and the B-Movie, Underground and Trash Film Festival in the Netherlands.
-The film is also currently available on DVD on the film’s official website.

 While this is the first time charges have been brought against Wolstencroft for screening a banned film, the Melbourne Underground Film Festival has had run-ins with the the Classification Board and the police before.
 Back in 2007, seven films picked for the 8th edition of MUFF were denied exemptions, a ruling with which MUFF complied.
 Reports at the time were that police actually did show up at scheduled screenings of the banned films to make sure they weren’t actually screened.